-The financing and fund distributions for Demonstration Year Nine (DY 9) of the Low Income Pool was modeled after prior years' distribution methodologies.
-Once the Florida Legislature reviews and approves the methodology it becomes part of the annual General Appropriations Act (GAA).
-This methodology is described in Appendix A .
-The LIP fund distributions may be separated into distinct categories.
+The financing and fund distributions for Demonstration Year Ten (DY 10) of the Low Income Pool was modeled after prior years' distribution methodologies.
+Once the Florida Legislature reviews and approves the methodology, it becomes part of the annual General Appropriations Act (GAA).
+This methodology is described in Appendix A. The LIP fund distributions may be separated into distinct categories.
 Some of the providers may be eligible to receive a LIP distribution in more than one category.
-The categories may vary based on services offered or type of provider, such as hospitals, County Health Departments (CHDs), Federal Qualified Health Centers (FQHCs) and other Safety Net providers.
-Distributions are subject to PAS's meeting LIP Participation Requirements outlined in STC 78 (see Appendix B).
+Distributions are subject to PAS's meeting LIP Participation Requirements outlined in STC 77 (see Appendix B).
 These distributions will be made to qualifying providers after the Agency receives executed Letters of Agreement with participating counties and health care taxing districts, receipt of the State, non-Federal share, and all required LIP Cost Limit and Milestone documentation.
 Distributions for each Demonstration Year may begin effective July 1.